Denverun/PlatformProject/Readme.txt

 Here is the first version of the game.
 There are some bugs but it is not likely that you will discover many of them.

-To run this program correctly, you have to install the following files in the libs directory (without "-" in the name) :
+%To run this program correctly, you have to install the following files, create a new "libs" directory in the root directory and paste those files in the new "libs" directory (without "-" in the name) :

+%If you have some trouble running the game, verify you have the following files in the "libs" directory (without "-" in the name). :

 -libgcc_s_seh-1.dll
 -libstdc++-6.dll